 Historical, artistic, and distinctive; these are three adjectives that impeccably describe Germany.
-This Western European country and its famous territories (Berlin, Munich, and Frankfurt) are widely known and toured for the European Central Bank, outstanding skyscrapers, the 16th-century Hofbräuhaus, beer halls, Munich’s Oktoberfest, the Brandenburg Gate, WWII destinations, woodlands, waterways, mountain ranges, North Sea beaches, and its amazing art, entertainment and nightlife scenes.
-Particularly, Germany is one of the biggest gambling destinations on the planet.
+This Western European country and its famous territories (Berlin, Munich, and Frankfurt) are widely known and visited by millions of tourists each year.
+Among the most iconic features include the European Central Bank, the 16th-century Hofbräuhaus, beer halls, Munich’s Oktoberfest, the Brandenburg Gate and its beautiful North Sea beaches.
+On top of all this, Germany is also one of the biggest gambling destinations in the world.

 Below is a list of all casinos currently operating in the regions of Germany.

 Automatenspiel der Spielbank Konstanz

 Bayerische Spielbank Bad Kissingen